jeremytregunna/poro/docs/dst.md

 **WAL Corruption Detection:**
 - Validates operation enum values (must be 0 for SET or 1 for DELETE)
-- Checks for reasonable key/value sizes (max 1MB each)
+- Checks for reasonable key/value sizes (max 64KB keys, 1MB values)
-- Detects invalid timestamps (negative values)
+- Detects invalid timestamps (zero values or unreasonably far in future)
+- **Cache-Line Optimized Structures**: WAL entries now exactly 16 bytes each for optimal cache performance
 - **Statistics Integration**: Corruption events are tracked and reported in test statistics rather than spamming output

 **Conditional Multipliers:**